ballerina-platform/ballerina-lang/docs/bbe-guidelines/bbe-guidelines.md

 ## Practices related to the folder structure

-1. Each BBE should be in a separate directory with the sample name.
+1. Each BBE should be in a separate directory with the example name.

 2. Directory name should be in all lowercase letters with words separated by “-” (e.g., abstract-objects).